-Note: Since DRS uses vMotion to dynamically distribute loads at run time, and vMotion operation can cause momentary pauses in voice streaming, it is an administrator decision whether to enable full automation, and if enabled, what Migration threshold to set (a more aggressive migration threshold will result in higher chance of vMotion operating during active voice streaming).
+Since DRS uses vMotion to dynamically distribute loads at run time, and vMotion operation can cause momentary pauses in voice streaming, it is an administrator decision whether to enable full automation, and if enabled, what Migration threshold to set (a more aggressive migration threshold will result in higher chance of vMotion operating during active voice streaming).

-When DRS is enabled for Mitel virtual appliances, such as MiVoice Business Virtual and MBG Virtual that implement their own resiliency mechanisms, it is extremely important to set anti-affinity rules within DRS configuration to ensure that primary and secondary elements (for example, a primary MiVoice Business Virtual node and a secondary MiVoice Business Virtual node) are never allowed to run on the same physical host, since a single host failure could then defeat the inherent Mitel resiliency mechanisms.
-See also "Anti-affinity rules" on page 32.
+When DRS is enabled for Mitel virtual appliances, such as MiVoice Business Virtual, MBG Virtual, and MiVoice Connect Virtual that implement their resiliency mechanisms, it is critical to set anti-affinity rules within DRS configuration to ensure that primary and secondary elements (for example, a primary MiVoice Business Virtual node and a secondary MiVoice Business Virtual node) are never allowed to run on the same physical host, since a single host failure could then defeat the inherent Mitel resiliency mechanisms.
+See also Anti-affinity rules.